 Figure 3-1 shows the extent of surface soils where COPCs were identified at levels above EALs.
 Specifically, areas with identified Category B (in high activity areas only), Category C, or Category D soils are shaded in blue, yellow, and orange, respectively.
-As illustrated by the color-shading on Figure 3-1, Category D soils are found along the Building D perimeter.
-Sampling and analysis of soils, especially along building perimeters, has been very limited to date.
-The finding of high arsenic concentrations along Building D raises a concern that there may be other soil contamination issues at other campus buildings but not yet identified.
+As illustrated by the color-shading on Figure 3-1, Category C soils are found along two building perimeters.